dz/chisel/README.md

 - Support for [title-less posts][tl] (like for links and quotes).
 - Support for Page titles in title tag for permalinks added in templates.
 - Supports [clean URLs][cu].
+- Send pings to various search engines to let them know that your blog has been updated via the lovely [Pingomatic][p].

 ## Screenshot